Runaway inflation and the collapse of the lira has pushed millions of Turks to the brink of financial ruin. But what went wrong with Turkey's economy?

 This has fuelled record-breaking inflation in Turkey -- among the highest rate in Europe.

-The Turkish Statistical Institute reported in October that inflation hit a 24-year high of 85.51%, though many have claimed the real rate is likely even higher.
-Independent analyst ENAG estimated that the annual CPI inflation was in fact 176.0% the month before.
+The Turkish Statistical Institute reported that inflation hit a 25-year high of 85.5% in October, though many have claimed the real rate is likely even higher.
+Independent analysts at ENAG estimated that the annual CPI inflation was in fact 176.0%.

 Turkish businesses have been hammered by the lira’s fall in value, which has caused production costs to spike, while people’s wages have been depleted because they can now buy less with their money.